-UCF requires an oral proficiency exam of English-speaking skills for all new international students who will be appointed as Graduate Teaching Associates (9183) and Graduate Teaching Assistants (9184).
-The SPEAK test is not required for students who will be appointed as a Graduate Teaching Grader (position code 9187) or for those who score 26 or higher on the speak portion of the ibT TOEFL.
+UCF requires an oral proficiency exam of English-speaking skills for all new international students who will be appointed as Graduate Teaching Associates and Graduate Teaching Assistants.
+The English speaking test is not required for students who will be appointed as a Graduate Teaching Grader or for those who score 26 or higher on the speak portion of the ibT TOEFL.

-The university provides students with free English-speaking training if their score is between 45 and 55 on the initial SPEAK Test taken at the beginning of Fall or Spring semester.
+The university provides students with free English-speaking training if they take the initial Versant test at the beginning of Fall or Spring semester under certain circumstances.

 See English-speaking Ability for Graduate Teaching Assistants at Graduate Assistantships in the current Graduate Catalog regarding the details of the university’s payment for this training and the student’s responsibilities in order to receive this funding.